Updated on December 2, 2019

 A common platform

-To help tackle these problems, the Integrated Pest Management Coalition was set up, in which UTZ and its fellow sustainability programs agreed to share information and resources and come together to find new solutions.
-One of the first projects will be the creation of a shared online platform with information on the hazards of specific pesticides and alternative pest control techniques.
-This will be accessible to producers and designed to help speed up the certification process by assisting farmers to adopt IPM techniques.
+The Integrated Pest Management Coalition was set up to help tackle these problems.
+We, together with eight other sustainability programs, agreed to share information and resources and come together to find new solutions.
+One of the first projects was setting up a shared online platform with information on the hazards of specific pesticides and alternative pest control techniques.
+This is accessible to producers and designed to help speed up the certification process by assisting farmers to adopt IPM techniques.

-Eight organizations are involved in the coalition so far, covering many different crops and commodities.
-The current members are Better Cotton Initiative, Bonsucro, Fairtrade International, Global Coffee Platform, Golf Environment Organisation, Roundtable on Sustainable Biomaterials, Sustainable Agriculture Network and UTZ, all members of the ISEAL Alliance.
-It is one of the latest examples of certification schemes working together to maximize their impact and improve efficiency, with other examples including work on living wage and gender.
+Nine organizations are involved in the coalition, covering many different crops and commodities.
+The current members are Better Cotton Initiative, Bonsucro, Fairtrade International, FSC, Global Coffee Platform, Golf Environment Organisation, Roundtable on Sustainable Biomaterials, Sustainable Agriculture Network and UTZ as part of the Rainforest Alliance, all members of the ISEAL Alliance.
+It is one of the examples of certification schemes working together to maximize their impact and improve efficiency, with other examples including work on living wage and gender.

 Karin Kreider, Executive Director of ISEAL, endorses the coalition, saying: